erum-data-idt/pd4ml/README.md

 # or just git clone & 'pip install .' in this folder
 ```

-The essential function so far is the "load" function to load the training and testing datasets.
+The essential function is the `load` function to load the training and testing datasets.
 The datasets features "X" are returned as a list of numpy arrays.
 The labels are returend directly as a numpy array.

 ```python
 from erum_data_data import Spinodal   # or any other dataset (see below)